 This is the cornerstone of Existentialism.

 The mantra of this philosophical inquiry is that “existence precedes essence.”
-We’re born and then it’s up to each one of us to determine who we are, what we want from life, where we’re going, who are we going to love, what God we’re going to praise, who will be our friends and so on.
+We’re born and then it’s up to each one of us to determine who we are, what we want from life, where we’re going, who are we going to love, what God we’re going to praise, who will be our friends, and so on.
 Basically, humans, through their own consciousness, create their own values and determine their unique meaning in life.
 (Make sure to read my post on what is the main idea of existentialism and the summary of Existentialism Is a Humanism for more on this topic.)

-The above sound super cool, liberal, open-minded, generous.
-You’ll most probably immediately start praising the guy who created this concept, which by the way was the French Catholic philosopher Gabriel Marcel.5 But there is more.
+The above sound super cool, liberal, open-minded, and generous.
+You’ll most probably immediately start praising the guy who created this concept, which by the way was the French Catholic philosopher Gabriel Marcel.4 But there is more.
 And it’s confusing:

 In short, if you believe, with your whole heart, that you are a king and your purpose on this planet is to save the middle earth from poverty and disease, it will be true for you, individually.
 This will be your purpose.
 This will be your guiding light.
 You’ll wake up each morning with ambition an joy that you have a goal until the day the local doctors dress you up with a straitjacket.
 But in general, the whole idea of being a king and saving the poor souls of the middle earth people won’t really matter on a large scale.